-In November 2017, along with Naomi of Consumed By Ink, I’m co-hosting a readalong for L.M.
+In November 2017, along with Naomi of Consumed By Ink, I co-hosted a readalong for L.M.
 Montgomery’s 1926 novel The Blue Castle.
-Please join us!
-“An Invitation to Read The Blue Castle, by L.M.
-Montgomery.”
+Please see “An Invitation to Read The Blue Castle, by L.M.
+Montgomery” and “‘Going in for realities’ in L.M.
+Montgomery’s The Blue Castle.”

 Jane Austen, Edith Wharton, and L.M.
 Montgomery are three of my favourite writers.
 Here are some of the other blog series I’ve hosted and readalongs I’ve participated in: